JiayiJi/causal_group/content/authors/lihua/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Visitors
+- Faculty
 ---

-Liangyuan Hu, PhD.
-Dr. Hu is an Assistant Professor of Biostatistics in the Department of Population Health Science & Policy at Mount Sinai School of Medicine.
-She is also affiliated with the Tisch Cancer Institute and the Institute for Health Care Delivery Science.
-She received her PhD in Biostatistics from Brown University.
-Dr. Hu’s research focuses on statistical methods for causal inference, missing data, survival analysis, longitudinal data analysis, Bayesian inference and machine learning.
-Dr. Hu is principal investigator of a PCORI grant developing and improving statistical methods for the estimation of causal effects and the handling of unmeasured confounding in the context of multiple treatments, and principal investigator of an NIH grant developing Bayesian machine learning methods for causal inference with multiple treatments and multilevel survival data.
+Lihua Li, PhD, is an assistant professor in the Department of Population Health Science & Policy at Mount Sinai.
+She is also affiliated with the Institute for Health Care Delivery Science and the department of Geriatrics and Palliative Medicine at Mount Sinai.
+Before joining Mount Sinai in the Department of Population Health Science & Policy, she had been working as a senior biostatistician at the Institute for Clinical Evaluative Sciences (ICES), Canada.
+Dr. Li’s main focus is health economics, survey data, panel data analysis, and time series.
+She is also interested in research on the impact assessment of health policy and healthcare initiative using different modelling techniques.